 How to Stay Motivated When Learning English

-Staying motivated while learning English as a Second Language can be challenging—especially when you hit a plateau or feel stuck.
-It’s common to experience moments of frustration, but the key is to keep pushing forward with the right mindset and tools.
-Here are some helpful tips to keep your motivation high and your progress steady.
+For non-native speakers, learning English can be challenging and discouraging at times.
+It’s common to hit a plateau or three, but the key is to keep pushing forward in order to achieve fluency.
+We’ve provided some helpful tips to keep your motivation high and your progress steady.

-Instead of focusing only on big milestones like passing the IELTS, try setting small, achievable goals—such as learning five new words each day or practicing speaking with a classmate for ten minutes.
-These bite-sized objectives help maintain momentum.
+Instead of focusing only on a big milestone like passing the IELTS, try setting smaller more achievable goals such as learning five new words each day or practicing speaking with a classmate for ten minutes.
+Achieving these smaller goals will build your confidence.

 It’s easy to overlook how much you’ve learned.
 Record yourself speaking, keep a vocabulary journal, or revisit old writing assignments.
 Students in an F-1 intensive English program often find this technique boosts their confidence.